scc-digitalhub/sdk-docs/docs/reference/runtimes/index.md

 # Runtimes

-Func- [Modelserve](modelserve/overview.md) — model serving and inference workloads.ions are the logical description of something that the platform may execute and track for you.
+Functions are the logical description of something that the platform may execute and track for you.
 A function may represent code to run as a job, an ML model inference to be used as batch procedure or as a service, a data validation, etc.

 In the platform we perform actions over functions (also referred to as "tasks"), such as job execution, deploy, container image build.
 A single action execution is called run, and the platform keeps track of these runs, with metadata about function version, operation parameters, and runtime parameters for a single execution.